 Looking for a playground near you?
-We count down the best outdoor playgrounds in Singapore (all free!) and share their top features, from slides to swings to zip lines
+We count down the best outdoor playgrounds in Singapore (all FREE) and share their top features, from slides to swings to zip lines

-Wondering where to take your next weekend adventure, mama?
-Now that the Circuit Breaker is over we’ve brought back our round up of the best outdoor playgrounds in Singapore.
+Wondering where to take your next weekend adventure with the kids in tow?
+We round up the best outdoor playgrounds in Singapore.
 Check out our video below to see our Top 10 picks…just be sure to bring along a face mask, plenty of hand sanitizer and practice safe distancing (keep to groups of not more than 8 people) and stay a metre away from others.

-While we’re lucky to live on an island filled with fab parks from end to end – not to mention tons of indoor playgrounds perfect for when the weather gets too hot (or rainy) – is there anything better than watching your kids soar to new heights on a swing or beam with pride after climbing to the top of a pyramid?
-And then there are the myriad benefits of outdoor play, from risk-taking to socialization to the mood-boosting effect of sunshine.
+We’re lucky to live on an island filled with fab parks not to mention tons of indoor playgrounds perfect for when the weather gets too hot (or rainy).
+Is there anything better than watching your kids soar to new heights on a swing or beam with pride after climbing to the top of a pyramid on an outdoor playground?
+And then there are the myriad benefits of outdoor play, from risk-taking to socialisation to the mood-boosting effect of sunshine.